Judith (Judee) G. Berg, MS, RN, FACHE

 Statewide Director for the California Action Coalition

-Mary Dickow has been Statewide Director for the California Action Coalition, part of the Future of Nursing initiative, for nearly four years.
+Mary Dickow has been Statewide Director for the California Action Coalition, part of the Future of Nursing initiative, since 2012.
 In her role, she is responsible for sustainable actions to improve the health of all Californians.
 She coordinates the implementation efforts of nurses and healthcare leaders, convening stakeholders, and providing important linkages in California and at the national level.
 Previously, she served as the Deputy Director for the Robert Wood Johnson Foundation Executive Nurse Fellows program at the Center for the Health Professions at UCSF, responsible for the execution of the $20 million senior nurse leadership program.
 With over 20 years of experience as faculty, leadership content expert and speaker she has held both state and national roles focused on advancing the impact of health professionals to transform health care.
 In 2014 Mary was inducted as an Honorary Fellow of the American Academy of Nursing.
 She holds a Master of Public Administration from USF.